egle-git/shears/Bonzais/Pruner/README.md

 ShearsTChain
 ============

-This directory contains also a utility class to read Boabab and Bonzai ntuples and extending the TChain functionnality.
+This directory contains also a utility class to read Boabab and Bonzai ntuples and extending the TChain functionality.
 It gets the list of ntuple file from a shears catalog file.
-The class, ShearsTChain, inherits from TChain and provides all the functionnality, like Draw() of TChain and TTree.
+The class, ShearsTChain, inherits from TChain and provides all the functionality, like Draw() of TChain and TTree.
 It can be used from root prompt as the following:

 .L ShearsTChain.cc++
 ShearsTChain tc